 The Green Light Trust have been doing some fantastic work on the common.
-They have kindly written us a piece about the trust itself and all of the work they have done so far and included some photos.
+They have kindly written us a piece about the trust itself and the work they have done so far.
+There are also some photos below showing some of this work.

 Please take the time to read it, they do amazing work within communities and we thank them for their efforts on the common so far.
 We look forward to the continued relationship between them and the RCC.